magmide/magmide/posts/intro-verification-logic-in-magmide.md

 Understanding indexed types
 In a language with normal generics, if there are multiple functions or constructors in the type that all use a generic variable then when those functions or constructors are actually used all the instances of those generic variables to have to be equal.
-You can get that exact same behavior in magma, but you can *also* get more "dependent" versions of generic variables which are allowed to be different.
+You can get that exact same behavior in magmide, but you can *also* get more "dependent" versions of generic variables which are allowed to be different.
 This is useful in many situations, but it's best to start with two examples.

 normal polymorphic lists, to understand the normal situation, and how it would be annoying or inconsistent to allow different values of the generic variable. forcing them on the left side basically allows us to elide any mention of them and still keep the requirement of them aligning